muratk3n/thirdwave/en/tweets/2020/week12a.md

 ---

 I'd like to go back to my weekly Tweet log releases.
-Shit is happening too fast.
+Stuff is happening way too fast.

 *2020-3-16 10:15:28*